-The author is an Honours graduate of Queens University Belfast, Ireland.
+The author is an Honours graduate of Queen's University Belfast in Ireland.

-As we are all aware we are in the midst of a global pandemic that places medical resources under tremendous stress.
-As a knock-on effect, hospital staff whether medical, surgical, nursing, auxiliary and security are under enormous pressure.
-The aim of this article is not to criticize the performance of medical staff or other hospital staff but to chronicle the experiences of patients unfortunate enough to have to negotiate the processes involved in seeking treatment in the north of Ireland's largest and busiest hospital, the Royal Victoria Hospital (RVH) in Belfast.
+As we are all aware, we are in the midst of a global pandemic that places medical resources under tremendous stress.
+As a knock-on effect, hospital staff, whether medical, surgical, nursing, auxiliary or security, are under enormous pressure.
+The aim of this article is not to criticize the performance of medical staff or other hospital staff but to chronicle the experiences of patients unfortunate enough to have to negotiate the processes involved in seeking treatment in the North of Ireland's largest and busiest hospital, the Royal Victoria Hospital (RVH) in Belfast.

 The RVH Accident & Emergency Experience

-Irrespective of what time of day or night a patient enters the RVH's A & E it is invariably packed with a large cross-section of mainly ambulatory patients seeking treatment.
-Sometimes the queues for getting booked into the system is enough to make one turn on one's heel and seek some kind of respite at home.
-Enormous pressure is placed on this first tier of A & E, as many General Practitioners are either not accepting new appointments, are fully booked for weeks in advance or are referred to A & E by General Practioners' receptionists.
+Irrespective of what time of day or night a patient enters the RVH's A&E, it is invariably packed with a large cross-section of mainly ambulatory patients seeking treatment.
+Sometimes the queues for getting booked into the system are enough to make one turn on one's heel and seek some kind of respite at home.
+Enormous pressure is placed on this first tier of A&E, as many General Practitioners are either not accepting new appointments, are fully booked for weeks in advance or are referred to A&E by General Practitioners' receptionists.

-Once one's name is called at the waiting room, patients are just moved up to another waiting room on the next floor called 'A & D'.
+Once one's name is called at the waiting room, patients are just moved up to another waiting room on the next floor called 'A&D'.
 In this particular part of the hospital at night, it is not unusual to hear patients saying that they have been waiting for eight, ten or even fourteen hours for treatment.
-Obviously, the staff are under unprecedented pressure due to the covid pandemic and with much fewer staff available. waiting can be, as one patient stated, almost Purgatorial.
+Obviously, the staff are under unprecedented pressure due to the Covid-19 pandemic and with much fewer staff available. waiting can be, as one patient stated, almost Purgatorial.

 I asked was he offered any pain relief while waiting: